JonGracias/Knossos/README.md

 # Knossos
-A labyrinth game features Theseus and the Minotaur.
+A labyrinth game features Theseus, Ariadne and the Minotaur.
 Escape the Minotaur rescue Ariadne and defeat the Minotaur together.

 Written in python for college level course as a final project.
 Pygame was used to create the game.